The Biochemical Nature of Cyanobacteria

 Cyanobacteria produce hepatotoxins which are toxic to the liver and can cause hypovolemic shock (Vasconcelos, 2001), neurotoxins which are toxic to the nervous system, and dermatoxins which are toxic to the skin and mucous membrane (Sivonen & Jones, 1999).
 These toxins are secondary metabolites that can cause death and promote tumour development.
 Overall, toxicity is dependent on the body mass and LD50 values are a measure of the mean lethal dose of a specific substance.
 For example, cylindrospermopsin is a cyanotoxin, meaning a toxin synthesized by cyanobacteria, that has an LD50 value of 2.1 mg/kg at 24 hours and 0.2 mg/kg at 5-6 days, measured in mice (Sivonen & Jones, 1999).
 This is a cyclic guanidine alkaloid substance whose toxicity impacts the liver, heart, thymus, kidneys, and spleen by blocking protein synthesis and glutathione synthesis (Sivonen & Jones, 1999; Vasconcelos, 2001).
 Cyanotoxins are synthesized intracellularly and are released into water upon cell lysis or death.

 Commonly produced hepatotoxins by cyanobacteria include microcystins, which are found in freshwater, and nodularin, which is found in brackish water such as the Baltic Sea (Sivonen & Jones, 1999).
 Both of these are cyclic peptide structures (Vasconcelos, 2001) that are tumour promotors and acts as inhibitors of serine/threonine-specific protein phosphatase (1 and 2A) (Sivonen & Jones, 1999).
-Protein phosphatases dephosphorylate serine and threonine residues on proteins and are essential in many physiological processes such as apoptosis, muscular contraction, protein synthesis, and glycogen metabolism (Cohen, 2010).
+Protein phosphatases dephosphorylate serine and threonine residues on proteins and are essential in many physiological processes such as apoptosis, muscular contraction, protein synthesis, and glycogen (Cohen, 2010).
 The toxicity of hepatotoxins was studied in mice and found that they utilize bile acid carriers to infiltrate hepatocytes (Sivonen & Jones, 1999).
 These hepatotoxins cause hyperphosphorylation on cytoskeleton proteins leading to cell shrinkage (Vasconcelos, 2001), subsequent internal hemorrhage, and shock (Sivonen & Jones, 1999).
 Hepatocytes are the essential cells in the liver that are involved in metabolism and detoxification (Zhou, Xu, & Gao, 2016).
 They also release proteins into the bloodstream that are critical for immune responses such as targeting and annihilating pathogens or facilitating phagocytosis.

 Microcystis, Planktothrix, and Anabaena are cyanobacteria genera that create microcystin (Sivonen & Jones, 1999).
 It has been noted throughout the cell’s growth and development, but production particularly increases when the cyanobacteria are in favourable growth conditions.
 Its structure is “cyclo(D-alanine1 -X2 -D-MeAsp3 -Z4 – Adda5 -D-glutamate6 -Mdha7), in which X and Z are variable L-amino acids, D-MeAsp3 is D-erythro-ß-methyl aspartic acid, and Mdha is N-methyldehydroalanine” (Sivonen & Jones, 1999).
 Knockout genomics is the process of inactivating genes to study their functions as related to an organism.
 This type of genetic engineering has been utilized to understand gene clusters involved in the synthesis of microcystin in Microcystis aeruginosa PCC 7806 and K-39 species (Sivonen & Jones, 1999).
 Adda, an amino acid in microcystin, is encoded by mcyD, mcyG, and mcyE genes and the synthesis pentapeptide component of microcystin is governed by mcyA, mcyB, and mcyc genes.
 Nodularin is produced by Nodularia spumigena and its structure is cyclo(D-MeAsp1 -L-arginine2 -Adda3 -Dglutamate4 -Mdhb5), in which Mdhb is 2-(methylamino)- 2-dehydrobutyric acid.
 Microcystin and nodularin production also involves non-ribosomal peptide synthases.
 Non-ribosomal peptide synthases adopt “a step-by-step mechanism where a single module is responsible for the activation, thioester formation, condensation and optionally modification of a single amino acid unit” (Pearson et al., 2016).